| Reading time: 4 minutes

 However, a good photographer needs to understand light.
 To me, right now, this is the hardest part of photography.
 Most of my experience has been in fairly forgiving natural light, requiring little thought on my part about the lighting conditions.
 So—I need practice!

 This is a close second (or maybe a joint first with lighting) in terms of difficulty to me.
 It is a reflection of what I see, what I find interesting about the scene, and my ‘photographer’s eye’ needs developed.
-When I’m travelling, I quite easily fall into the trap of taking photos of monuments or places the same way many other tourists do: straight on, no frills, just a way to document that ‘yes, I was here.’
+When I’m travelling, I quite easily fall into the trap of taking photos the same way many other tourists do: straight on, no frills, just a way to document that ‘yes, I was here.’

 Again, I feel like I should be thinking more like a painter or perhaps a cinematographer.
 For example, is there a natural background, focus point, and foreground to the scene?
 Can I make it more interesting by changing my angle, height, or focal length?
 Is my subject actually interesting in the first place?
 Does the photo ask questions of the viewer?
 Sometimes it’s better to leave certain details out of the frame!

 For me, to learn, it doesn’t really matter whether you shoot in manual, aperture priority, or shutter priority mode, as long as you try changing at least one setting to get different results.
 Get to know your camera, and get a feel for the way ISO, aperture, and shutter speed affect the final result.
 Experiment with different focal lengths if you have them (for example with a zoom lens, or multiple prime lenses).
-I’ve done a fair bit of this already:
+In 2026, I’d like to get better at visualising the photo I want before I dial in my settings.
+Another thing I’d love to practice is flash photography and portraits.

 So far, I’ve mostly been using Photomator for my editing.1 I sometimes use Affinity Photo as well.
 I’ve used a variety of other apps over the last decade or so (not least, Adobe Photoshop)!